-Colin’s book, published by Aurum Press, is the definitive guide to the route, and you can buy a signed copy of it from this website for £9.99 plus £2.00 postage by clicking ‘Shop’ or the three-bar menu above.
+Colin’s book, published by Aurum Press (an imprint of Quarto), is the definitive guide to the route, and you can buy a signed copy of it from this website for £9.99 plus £2.00 postage by clicking ‘Shop’ or the three-bar menu above.
 Or send a cheque for £11.99 to Colin Saunders at 35 Gerrards Close, London, N14 4RH, or through online bank transfer – please email for details.
 If you decide to buy it elsewhere, make sure it’s the latest 2016 edition, as in this image.

-From Farnham the trail goes eastward across southern England, through woodland, downland and farmland,mostly following ancient tracks either along the crest of the North Downs range, or halfway down on a shelf, which it shares with the Pilgrims Way.
-Being at altitude most of the time, you have many spectacular views, sometimes even to the South Downs on a clear day, especially from such places as St Martha’s Hill, Newlands Corner, Ranmore Common, Box Hill, Colley Hill, Ockley Hill, Oxted Downs, the Medway Bridges, Blue Bell Hill, Tolsford Hill, and the famous pilgrims’ first view of Canterbury Cathedral from King’s Wood.
+From Farnham the trail goes eastward across southern England, through woodland, downland and farmland, mostly following ancient tracks either along the crest of the North Downs range, or halfway down on a shelf, which it shares with the Pilgrims Way.
+Being at altitude most of the time, you have many more grand vistas, sometimes even to the South Downs on a clear day, especially from such places as St Martha’s Hill, Newlands Corner, Ranmore Common, Box Hill, Colley Hill, Ockley Hill, Oxted Downs, the Medway Bridges, Blue Bell Hill, Tolsford Hill, and the famous pilgrims’ first view of Canterbury Cathedral from King’s Wood.

 The route passes or provides great views of places of cultural and historical interest too: the Watts Gallery, St Catherine’s Chapel, the Godalming Navigation, St Martha’s Church, Denbies Wine Estate, Reigate Fort, Gatton Park, Ranscombe Farm Reserve, Kit’s Coty House (prehistoric standing stones), Thurnham Castle, Marley tile factory, Charing village, St Mary’s Church, Wye Crown, the Channel Tunnel rail terminal, the Battle of Britain Memorial, Samphire Hoe, Shakespeare Cliff, Dover Castle, Dover Harbour, Bigbury Fort, Higham Park, the East Kent Steam Railway – not forgetting Canterbury Cathedral, of course!